-SAP has rebranded its customer relationship management (CRM) offering in an attempt to take on the established market leader, Salesforce.
+At its big Sapphire conference back in 2018, SAP launched a new-and-improved customer relationship management (CRM) software suite in an attempt to take on the established market leader, Salesforce.

 The full C/4HANA portfolio closely resembles that of the cloud CRM market leader: Salesforce.
 It consists of: SAP Marketing Cloud, SAP Commerce Cloud, SAP Service Cloud, SAP Customer Data Cloud (following the Gigya acquisition) and SAP Sales Cloud (following the CallidusCloud acquisition).
 SAP Hybris has also been rebranded as SAP Customer Experience as a result.

-In a press release today SAP stated: "Following the completed acquisitions of market leaders Hybris, Gigya and CallidusCloud, SAP now ties together solutions to support all front-office functions, such as consumer data protection, marketing, commerce, sales and customer service."
+In a press release, SAP stated: "Following the completed acquisitions of market leaders Hybris, Gigya and CallidusCloud, SAP now ties together solutions to support all front-office functions, such as consumer data protection, marketing, commerce, sales and customer service."

-Speaking on stage at SAP Sapphire in Orlando, Florida, president of SAP Customer Experience Alex Atzberger said: "Ultimately it's no longer about efficiency but driving effectiveness and that comes from intelligence and integration.
+Speaking on stage at the time, president of SAP Customer Experience Alex Atzberger said: "Ultimately it's no longer about efficiency but driving effectiveness and that comes from intelligence and integration.

 "Those five clouds make up SAP C/4HANA, but what makes it a suite is that it has one data model.
 Number two is that it has one extension framework with a microservices based ecosystem called SAP Cloud Platform.
 Number three, it has better intelligence through SAP Leonardo, and number four is that beautiful user experience from campaign to billing."